brianrainey/brianrainey.github.com/_posts/2014-05-22-winging-it.md

   and suchlike) that everyone else is doing the same thing.
 The only difference is that they think it's you who's truly competent.

-Something that I'm sure most of us already suspect, but very eloquently put.
+Something I'm sure many of us already suspect, but very eloquently put.